4 Safer Alternatives to Sleep Medication for Seniors

 What could be better than waking up well rested after a full night’s sleep, feeling energized and ready to face the day?
 For some seniors – as many as one in three – getting sufficient sleep is something that only happens in their dreams.
 And sadly, it’s a common assumption that lack of sleep is something we just need to accept in our later years – a misconception that Preeti Malani, M.D., chief health officer and professor of medicine at the University of Michigan wants to dispel.
 According to Dr. Malani, “If older adults believe that these changes are a normal, inevitable part of aging, they may not think of it as something to discuss with their doctor.
 And not discussing it can potentially lead to health issues not being identified and managed.”

 Instead of tossing and turning each night, as many as 40% of older adults with sleep issues are relying on sleeping medications – a habit that can be dangerous when we get older.
-Sleep medication for seniors can double the risk of falls and bone injuries in seniors, due to the increased dizziness and disorientation they can cause.
+Sleep medications for seniors can double the risk of falls and bone injuries in seniors, due to the increased dizziness and disorientation they can cause.
 Older adults are often also susceptible to becoming dependent on these types of medications.
 And, the risk for car accidents can be increased as well, according to Consumer Reports’ Choosing Wisely campaign.

 The first step in managing sleep problems for older adults is to talk with a doctor to rule out any underlying conditions (like depression, anxiety, restless leg syndrome, and heart disease, to name just a few) and to receive his/her guidance on how to safely improve sleep.
 Several safer alternatives include: